JohnVinyard/music-synthesis/README.md

 # TODO
+- multiscale with conditioned disc channels
+- multiscale with no conv transpose
+- multiscale with filterbank generator and disc
+- multiscale with filterbank + filtered noise
+- DDSP generator with multiscale disc
+- think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)

+- FilterBank with mel scale
+- Filterbank w/ noise
+- ComplexSTFT
 - DDSP with two completely separate branches for loudness and pitch
+- MelGAN (conditional?)
+- MDCT (conditional?)
-- Conditional FilterBank
+- multiscale conditional
+- alternate features (lose log scaling, try geometric scale)

 - fractal with normalized top-level loudness
-- ComplexSTFT
-- think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)

 - organize spectrogram differently, with octaves grouped together
     - `(batch, channels, octave, f0, time)`
 - try DDSP with FM synthesis or banks of octave filters